 About the Program

-Fueling Innovation & Empowering Explorers: We believe that to grow mankind, space, cyber and telecommunications law is critical to the future of our democracy.
-Our students bridge the gap between law and technology.
+Fueling Innovation & Empowering Explorers: we believe that to grow mankind, space, cyber and telecommunications law is critical to the future of our democracy.
 As technology continues to evolve and humans continue to reach upwards, the laws and regulations that protect citizens and serve industries must change too.
 Our alumni are at the forefront of this wave of change.
 Space, cyber, and telecommunications law and policy touch every satellite, every phone call, every online transaction.
-Since 2008, Nebraska Law has been the only law college in the nation to offer an LL.M. degree in space, cyber, and telecommunications law.
-Graduates of the program have gone on to careers working for private companies like SpaceX; for civilian agencies like the NASA Jet Propulsion Lab; for military operations such as the U.S. Cyber Command and Space Operations at Vandenberg Air Force Base; as well as for think tanks and law firms.
-The LL.M. program is available on campus and as a part time interactive online program.
-Online students attend class live and in real time on screen.
+Since 2008, Nebraska Law has been the only law college in the nation to offer an LL.M. degree in space, cyber, and telecommunications law and to offer our full curriculum to our Juris Doctorate (J.D.) students as a concentrated program of study.
+Graduates of the program have gone on to careers working for private companies like SpaceX; for civilian agencies like the NASA Jet Propulsion Lab; for military operations such as the U.S. Cyber Command and Space Operations; as well as for think tanks and law firms.

 Space law is the study of the laws and regulations governing not just activities in space but also activities on Earth necessary to launch objects into space or to communicate with objects in space.
 This encompasses all national and international laws governing such activities.
 Activities regulated involve innovative new industries like commercial space flight, scientific endeavors such as experiments heading to the International Space Station, the business sector and aerospace companies launching and operating satellites, as well as military applications and uses of space.

 Attorneys specializing in space law learn a unique mixture of international, U.S. administrative, and industry specific law, policy, history, and economics.
 Space law is indeed a capstone course, touching on torts, property, foreign relations, insurance, and many other areas of the law.